 We have private access to a shore at Lakeside - a great place for paddling or launching canoes (there's no jetty).

-And there's so much to see and do in the area - our favourites would include walking up to High Dam from the house; cycling in Grizedale Forest; the Motor Museum at Backbarrow, and the South Lakes Wild Animal Park at Dalton-in-Furness.
+And there's so much to see and do in the area - our favourites would include walking up to High Dam from the house; cycling in Grizedale Forest; the Motor Museum at Backbarrow, and taking the 10 minute ferry across Windermere to Fell Foot Park beyond.

 There are some great places to eat in Cumbria.
 We love L'Enclume in Cartmel for special occasions.
 The Lakeside Hotel Restaurant and Spa are both excellent.
 I particularly enjoy a manicure followed by relaxing on the terrace overlooking the lake with a coffee and the paper while my nails dry!